Google-Health/med-gemini-medqa-relabelling/README.md

 set are reasonable to be evaluated.
 We suspected that various questions include label errors or reference missing information such as figures or lab results that are not included.
-In order to report reliable results, we thus conducted a full relabeling of MedQA using at least 3 primary care physicians (PCPs) per question, asking for missinig information and label errors.
+In order to report reliable results, we thus conducted a full relabeling of MedQA using at least 3 primary care physicians (PCPs) per question, asking for missing information and label errors.
 This repository includes the corresponding data and analysis code.

 ## Installation